hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

     remote:
-        user: required
-        element:
+        user: the creator of this remote
         usage_group: (optional) if no usage group then anyone can use
-        remote_element: (optional) for notes, discovery and more.
+        remote_element: (generated) for notes, discovery and more.
 This element is from the type below
-        remote_element_type: (optional) This remote type inherits from the standard remote type and the user type of the creator remote_name : unique in remotes
+        remote_element_type: (generated) This remote type inherits from the standard remote type and the user type of the creator remote_name : unique in remotes
         is_retired: default false // if true then cannot be added to element types is_on : if off then all read and writes will fail and the uri not called
-        uri_type: (none,url,socket,console,manual,code)
-        uri_method (post, get, patch, put, delete)
-        uri_port:
-        uri_protocol: (if url, then choose http or https)
-        uri_to_remote_format:
-        uri_from_remote_format:
-        remote_uri_main: for url this is domain and subdomain, or ip, for commands and sockets this is the first part before any whitespace.
-                            Manual leaves this blank.
-Code has the class with namespace
-        remote_uri_path: for url this is the path, for command and port this is what is left over from the field above, this can have placeholders

         data:
-            from_remote_map: array<rule to convert data from the remote to value in (attr or action)>
-            to_remote_map: array<rule to convert either pre-set value, or data in (attr or action) to some part of a data format to the remote>
-            is_sending_context_to_remote: bool (default false)
+            from_remote_map: (zero or more of) [
+                map_type: (data,header,response_code)
+                remote_json_path: optional json path
+                remote_regex_match: optional splitting and or matching of text
+                remote_data_name: the top key of this
+            ]

+            to_remote_map: (zero or more of) [
+                map_type: (data,header,file)
+                cast_data_to_format: (text,xml,json,yaml) or null
+                is_secret: bool default false
+                holder_json_path: json path for the data holder
+                remote_data_name: key this is sent under (or null for no key)
+                remote_data_value: constant data value (json or primative) ]

         call_schedule:
             rate_limit_max_per_unit: x
             rate_limit_unit_in_seconds: x
             max_concurrent_calls: default 1

         cache:
             is_caching: bool, if true then each last call updates the cache, and if same cache param key values then cache is used
+            is_using_cache_on_failure: if remote fails, and has a cache use that
             cache_ttl_seconds: how old the cache is allowed to be
             cache_keys: array of set of allowed keys to use for the cache comparisons, empty means each response resets the cache

         meta:
-            time_bounds: optional time bounds,
+            time_bounds: optional time bounds, not enforced on this end
-            map_bounds: optional map bounds
+            map_bounds: optional map bounds, not enforced on this end
             icu_locale_codes: optional locale codes this remote supports
             privacy_link: optional url
-            privacy_link: optional terms_of_use_link url
+            terms_of_use_link: optional terms_of_use_link url
-            privacy_link: optional about_link url
+            about_link: optional about_link url
             description: optional man page for how to use this remote

+        uri:
+            uri_type: (none,url,console,manual,code)
+            uri_method if url, (post, get, patch, put, delete)
+            uri_protocol: if url, (http, https)
+            uri_port:
+            uri_to_remote_format:
+            uri_from_remote_format:
+            remote_uri_main: for url this is domain and subdomain, or ip, for commands, this is the first part before any whitespace.
+                                Manual ignores this.
+Code has the class with namespace
+            remote_uri_path: for url this is the path, for command this is what is left over from the field above